 So you have decided to take the leap and FINALLY cover that old brick fireplace or include a natural stone fireplace in your new home.
-The amount of different choices available to you, and questions that go along with it, may feel overwhelming.
-Here are a few things to consider, some tips from Tim Carter (a licensed contractor), and some great fireplace examples to give you inspiration!
+Here are three tips to help you make the perfect stone choice, some tips from Tim Carter (a licensed contractor), and some great fireplace examples to give you inspiration!

-Rustic, Colonial, Contemporary, Modern or Old World, Tuscan or Log Cabin, these are just a few of the different designs that you may choose for your home or space.
+Rustic, Colonial, Contemporary, Modern, Old World, Tuscan, and Log Cabin, are just a few of the different designs that you may choose for your home or space.
 Not only the type of natural stone veneer that you choose, but also the color, shape, and installation will create the final work of art.

 "I’ve seen spectacular stone fireplaces that are 20 or more feet high, rustic stone fireplaces that have custom-carved stone-fireplace mantels and quaint stone fireplaces in modest homes.
 You can use flat stone, small rounded boulders or coarse volcanic rock.
 It’s just a matter of the style and the type of rock that matches the color scheme and feel of the room," (Tim Carter, askthebuilder.com)